Barefoot Resort and Golf

 4980 Barefoot Resort Bridge Road, North Myrtle Beach, South Carolina 29582

-Located on South Carolina's northern coast, North Myrtle Beach is the site of Barefoot Resort and Golf, an all ages resort community with town homes, condominiums and single family homes.
+Located on South Carolina's northern coast, North Myrtle Beach is the site of Barefoot Resort and Golf, a resort community with town homes, condominiums and single family homes.
 It appeals to baby boomers and spreads across 2,300 lush, well manicured acres.

 Barefoot is known for its amenities, including four championship golf courses: the Fazio, the Love, the Dye and the Norman.
 Each of these courses was designed by the golfer and/or designer after which it is named.
 The fairways wind throughout the resort so that many homes have views of green expanses.
 Waterfalls and lakes add to the understated ambiance.